gamerboy2002lol/ParziStarWarsMod/FAQ.md

-###Q: Where are main character armors like Darth Vader and Kylo Ren?
+###Q: Where are 3D armors and bosses for main character armors like Darth Vader and Kylo Ren?

-A: Not yet added.
+A: Here's the thing.
+3D armors take a lot of time because of all the things that have to happen for them to work correctly.
+As for bosses, we aren't interested in doing boss fights as of the 1.3 release, but that could change, who knows.